qlyoung/frr/doc/user/installation.rst

 using Linux as a router.
-Generally these parameters should be set in a sysctl related configuration file, e.g., :file:`/etc/sysctl.conf` on Ubuntu based systems and a new file :file:`/etc/sysctl.d/90-routing-sysctl.conf` on Centos based systems.
+Generally these parameters should be set in a sysctl related configuration file, e.g., :file:`/etc/sysctl.conf` on Ubuntu based systems and a new file :file:`/etc/sysctl.d/90-routing-sysctl.conf` on CentOS based systems.
 Additional kernel modules are also needed to support MPLS forwarding.

 :makevar:`IPv4 and IPv6 forwarding`